rock-art123/chat-on-web/README.en.md

 ```

 3. **Access the Application**
-Open a browser and visit `http://localhost:3000` (or the server's IP address)
+Open your browser and visit `http://localhost:3000` (or the server's IP address)

 ### Environment Variable Configuration